 The foreshore has significant bio-conservation values with the mouth of the Prosser River, being recognised by BirdLife International as being an Important Bird Area (IBA) for seabirds and shorebirds.
+Birdlife Tasmania has indicated concern for the management and protection of the internationally significant bird values with the IBA having been declared by Birdlife International in 2019 as "IBA in Danger".
+Birdlife International list the key threats to the IBA are climate change and severe weather, human intrusions and disturbance and the boating use of the Prosser River.

 The foreshore has been largely modified in response to coastal hazards and threats.
 Coastal erosion led to the loss of significant foreshore land and the need to install rock wall barriers along Raspins Beach.
 The flooding of the Prosser River after heavy rainfalls caused foreshore erosion and led to the installation of major rock walls to limit coastal damage.
-The State Government undertook major works to dredge the mouth of the Prosser River and install large sandbags to manage river flows and sand deposits so as to allow safe boat access.
+The State Government undertook major works to dredge the mouth of the Prosser River and install